Andebugan/pivo-nvim-config/README.md

 # Pivodev - configuration files for building isolated docker-based development environments
 ![pivoscreen](https://github.com/Andebugan/pivodev/assets/40489252/9a6cec74-945b-4d7e-b849-a9c1a8a73c94)

-When working on projects I oftern come into installation, compatability and cleaning problems.
-As a result I decided to create set of docker based configurations for automatic building of development environments IDE and special tools included.
+While working on many different projects I often come into installation, compatability and cleaning problems so I decided to create set of docker based configurations for automatic building of development environments IDE and special tools included.

 Basic functionality:
 - Configurable Dockerfile builder and runner